 Short term financial help: grants, crisis loans and local authority schemes

-If you are injured at work and suddenly lose income, waiting for benefits or compensation can create serious financial pressure.
+If you are injured at work and suddenly lose your income, waiting for benefits or compensation can create serious financial pressure.
 There are several forms of short-term support available in the UK, including grants, crisis schemes and local authority help.

 At a glance